 Veterans' Home Care

 Westmont Community Care is a proud provider of Veteran Home Care Services and Community Nursing.
 The Department of Veterans’ Affairs offer access to health care services so that eligible recipients can live safely for longer within their homes.
-Veterans’ Home Care will assess your needs and issue Westmont Community Care referrals to provide approved care to you within your home.
+Veterans’ Home Care will assess your needs and and for those residing in Wodonga, will refer you to us.